PhilipCastiglione/learning-machines/search/README.md

 1. Limited Depth Search (`lds.py`)
 1. Iterative Deepening Search (`ids.py`)

+## TODO ALGOS
+1. Problem type with non 1 step cost
+1. Finish and test Uniform-Cost Search (`ucs.py`)
+1. Greedy Best-First Search (`gbfs.py`)
+1. A\*/A-Star (`astar.py`)
+1. IDA\*/IDA-Star (`idastar.py`)
+1. Dijkstra's Algorithm (`dijkstra.py`)

 ## Problem Domain
-A problem is required as the domain in which to test the search algorithms.
+A problem is required as the subject upon which to test the search algorithms.

-I am using the [n-puzzle](https://en.wikipedia.org/wiki/15_puzzle) problem because it is _"a classical problem for modelling algorithms involving heuristics"_.
+I am using [n-puzzle](https://en.wikipedia.org/wiki/15_puzzle) as the subject for most of the search algorithms because it is _"a classical problem for modelling algorithms involving heuristics"_ and has convenient properties for search tasks.

-I am further using TODO (something for UCS, A star, IDA star)
+I am further using TODO (something for UCS, Greedy Best First, IDA-Star)

 ## Running
 TODO: